wjr83/Interactive-Lab-Hub/Lab 5/README.md

 #### Operate
-- We tried to make the system identify the 5 recycled materials (including cardboard, glass, plastic, paper, metal) and trash.
+- The system identifies an object and classifies it as one of the 5 recycled materials (including cardboard, glass, plastic, paper, and metal) or otherwise as trash.

 > How it operates:
 > 1. Users approach the integrated camera system with their waste items and receive real-time guidance on which bin their waste item belongs to before disposal.